MicrosoftDocs/visualstudio-docs/docs/sharepoint/replaceable-parameters.md

 -   Tokens cannot span multiple lines.

--   The same token may be specified multiple times on the same line and in the same file.
+-   The same token may be specified more than once on the same line and in the same file.

 -   Different tokens may be specified on the same line.

- Tokens that do not follow these rules are ignored without providing a warning or error.
+ Tokens that do not follow these rules are ignored and do not result in a warning or error.

  The replacement of tokens by string values is done immediately after manifest transformation.
 This replacement allows the user to edit the manifest templates with tokens.